 The sun is viewed by humans through a duality lens as both necessary for life, energy, and happiness, but also something that can be dangerous.
 Is skin cancer genetic?
 If so, why do we require vitamin D from the sun, and why does it affect the mood of so many people?
 How did we get into such a delicate balance with the life giving force of nature?

 It was first thought that humans evolved with different shades of skin color dependent on climate and latitude.
 However, this theory has changed.
 For a long time, scientists thought that light skin evolved roughly 40,000 years ago.
 A recent discovery and DNA analysis of a northern European hunter-gatherer from 7,000 years ago with dark skin and blue eyes spawned the theory that light skin is a much more recent evolutionary adaptation.

-If you have lighter skin and variants in these genes, niacin, zinc, and selenium are the three major vitamins and minerals needed to improve TP53 function, while vitamin D and the vitamin D receptor (VDR) function improve MDM2 expression.
+If you have lighter skin and variants in these genes, niacin, zinc, and selenium are the three major vitamins and minerals needed to improve TP53 function, while vitamin D improves MDM2 expression.
 What is interesting about this is that fish is an excellent source of zinc and selenium (and cod liver a source of D), while providing omega-3 fatty acids.

-Other Dietary Strategies for Sun Protection and DNA Repair
+Dietary Strategies for Skin Cancer Prevention and DNA Repair

 Nature provides what you need for each season.
 In the summer, berries are plentiful and rich in vitamin C and ellagic acid.
 Vitamin C has been found in studies to epigenetically reprogram melanoma cells, whereas several studies show ellagic acid can inhibit the growth of tumors of the skin.